An Exploration of Baroque Art, Architecture & Sculpture

 Baroque Architecture of The Zwinger of Dresden in Germany

-Some notable examples of baroque architecture structures, which comes under this baroque art are Wallpavillon by Matthaus Daniel poppelmann and Balthasar Permoser, Frauenkirche by George Bahr and Benedictine Abbey by Jakob Prandtauer.
+Some notable examples of Baroque architecture structures, that come under this Baroque art are Wallpavillon by Matthaus Daniel Poppelmann and Balthasar Permoser, Frauenkirche by George Bahr, and Benedictine Abbey by Jakob Prandtauer.

 Sculpture and Painting.